Securities Fraud and Mismanagement

 IULs are relatively new to the market.
 The inexperience of salespeople and the investing public lead many to entrust their life savings to an IUL that is not adequately understood.
 Many insurance salespeople do not understand how these policies work despite their legal obligation to do so.
-What is understood by salespeople is that the sale of IULs pay a substantially higher commission than other retirement investments.
+What salespeople understand is that the sale of IULs pay a substantially higher commission than other retirement investments.

 The large commission has other impacts on your IUL purchase.
 Like a new car, as soon as a IUL is purchased, the cash value of the IUL drops substantially.
 This is due to the costs that the insurer must pay, such as the commission, cost of insurance, mortality expense, and other costs.